docelic/amber-introduction/README.md

 Supported template languages: [slang](https://github.com/jeromegn/slang) (default) and [ecr](https://crystal-lang.org/api/0.21.1/ECR.html). (ecr is very similar to Ruby's erb.)

 Slang is extremely elegant, but very different from the traditional perception of HTML.
-ECR is HTML-like and beyond mediocre when compared to slang, but may be the best choice for your application if you intend to use some HTML site template (from e.g. [themeforest](https://themeforest.net/)) whose pages are in HTML + CSS or SCSS.
+ECR is HTML-like and more then mediocre when compared to slang, but may be the best choice for your application if you intend to use some HTML site template (from e.g. [themeforest](https://themeforest.net/)) whose pages are in HTML + CSS or SCSS.

-In any case, you can even combine templates in various languages in a project, and regardless of the language, have in mind that the templates are compiled along with the application.
+In any case, you can even combine templates in various languages in a project, and regardless of the language, have in mind that the templates are compiled into the application (there is no lookup on disk or choosing between available templates during runtime).
 This makes them extremely fast, as well as read-only which is a very welcome side-benefit!

 Supported ORM models: [granite](https://github.com/amberframework/granite-orm) (default) and [crecto](https://github.com/Crecto/crecto).